Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ---
 ## General Description

-Sprinklekits are anthropomorphic felines that resemble a house cat in terms of appearance, with the exception that they have a large ice cream cone tail located at the back of their waist.
+Sprinklekits are anthropomorphic felines that resemble a house cat in appearance, with the exception that they are bipedal, and have a large ice cream cone tail.
+They are exceptionally mobile, and most possess extraordinary levels of intelligence.

-Sprinklekits are by nature friendly, and highly intelligent species comprised of a soft, fluffy outside of fur and "icecream" for blood.
-They also have hard, icy bones.
-They are organic, and sustain themselves through eating various sugar-filled foods and drinks.
-An anomalous speciality sprinkekits have about theirselves is that icecream functions as an effective healing agent.

-One very crucial detail is that most sprinklekits each have unique fur patterns on their bodies, which can vary, but often resembling the sprinkles seen on ice cream.
+They are also very wise and by friendly by nature, where their values are often orchestrated by the divine; Teachings of self-acceptance and embracing imperfection in themselves in others.
+Within every sprinklekit’s soul lies benevolence, an unyielding force that pushes a betterment on the fate of omniverse.
+They possess

 ## Lifespan / Maturity

-A Sprinklekit’s lifespan can vary between 25,000-30,000 years of age before passing of natural causes, making them one of the more knowledgeable species.
-Sprinklekit’s follow the same physical and mental development process any sapient being does, but at a decelerated rate; As their brain develops for over 2,000-5,000 years allowing them to advance at points beyond what humans could ever imagine.
-In these millennia, the soul is much more complex, as Sprinklekits in their prime become  machine-like in terms of computing power, able to learn concepts with ease (mental disabilities affect this, though).
+A Sprinklekit’s lifespan can vary between 25,000-30,000 years of age before passing of natural causes, making them one of the more knowledgeable species among the omniverse.
+Sprinklekits follow the same physical and mental development process any sapient being does, but at a decelerated rate; As their brain develops for over 2,000-5,000 years, reaching far beyond what humans could ever imagine.
+In these millennia, Sprinklekits in their prime becoming machine-like in terms of computing power, able to dissect and master concepts with little to no effort (mental disabilities affect this, though).

+A young sprinklekit rests frequently within its first years 10, as their body

 ### Physical Aging